tshauck/Gloo/README.rst

 3. Files in the ``munge`` directory are run.
 This folder is where you would put files necessary for preprocessing the data.
 4. Files in the ``lib`` directory are imported.
 This folder is where you would put files that you would like to load as a module.
+So if you have utility.py in the lib directory.
+When you load the project you'll have utility availble in the namespace.
 5. Packages specified in the config are loaded into the environment.
 6. Logging starts